-Buttonhole stitch or blanket stitch as many people call it is actually the foundation stitch for many varieties of buttonhole.
+Buttonhole stitch or blanket stitch as many people call it, is actually the foundation stitch for many varieties of buttonhole.
 This stitch is often used along the edge of projects – often blankets hence the name.
 Never underestimate a stitch like buttonhole as it is a marvellously versatile stitch.
 Buttonhole can also be worked in freeform manner with rows stacked to create texture.
 The illustration above is worked in a fine woollen yarn which was hand dyed.
 Other textures and patterns can be created if you experiment with changing the spacing and height of the upright arms.

-How to work Buttonhole or Blanket stitch
+How to work Buttonhole Stitch (Blanket stitch)

 Buttonhole stitch is worked from left to right along two imaginary lines.
 Bring the thread out on the lower line.
 Insert the needle on the upper line making a straight downward motion.

 Loop the working thread under the needle point.
 Pull the needle through the fabric to form a loop.
 Repeat this process along the line.

 You can create many interesting patterns with this stitch by varying the arm length you can create shapes.